OEUG99/Knowledge-Garden/logseq/version-files/base/pages/CHIP-8___Instructions.md

 	- ## `Fx33` – LD B, Vx
 		- Store BCD representation of Vx in memory locations I, I+1, and I+2.
 		- The interpreter takes the decimal value of Vx, and places the hundreds digit in memory at location in I, the tens digit at location I+1, and the ones digit at location I+2.
 		- NOTE: Floor division (also known as integer division -- `//`) and modulus is quite useful for implementing this operator.
+You can take advantage of modulus's remainder to extract terms you desire, and you can take advantage of floor division by shifting numbers to make modulus easier.
+			- Example:
+			  ```
+			  num = 567 = 567

+			  # finds the 100th place -> 5
+			  floor(num / 100) = 5

+			  # finds the 10s place -> 6
+			  floor(num / 10) mod 10 = 6

+			  # finds the 1s place -> 7
+			  num mod 10 = 7

+			  ```
 	- ## `Fx55` – LD [I], Vx
 		- Store registers V0 through Vx in memory starting at location I.
 		- The interpreter copies the values of registers V0 through Vx into memory, starting at the address in I.